Research

 This study was accomplished based on a collaboration with Drs.M.
 Yoshinuma and K. Ida.

-The paper was published in Plasma Physics and Controlled Fusion by the IOP publishing group, on October 28, 2020.
+The paper was published on October 28, 2020 in Plasma Physics and Controlled Fusion, an international journal on plasma physics.

 Publication